apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>alternateLabelSelector is used to filter available pods when the labelSelector fails.</p>
+<p>fallbackLabelSelector is used to filter available pods when the labelSelector fails.</p>
 </td>
 </tr>
 <tr>